-The pump needs electricity to run, but the idea is that it uses less electrical energy than the heat it produces.
+The ground source heat pump needs electricity to run, but the idea is that it uses less electrical energy than the heat it produces.

-The heat pump performs the same role as a boiler does in a central heating system, but it uses ambient heat from the ground rather than burning fuel to generate heat.
-Unlike an air source heat pump, which takes heat from the air.
+The heat pump performs the same role as a boiler in a central heating system.
+But it uses ambient heat from the ground, rather than burning fuel to generate heat.

-Read on to find out how a ground source heat pump works, and to find out whether it's right for your home.
+Read on to find out how a ground source heat pump works, and to see whether it's right for your home.

 What is a ground source heat pump?

 Ground source heat pump systems are made up of a ground loop (a network of water pipes buried underground) and a heat pump at ground level.